-

 Condition:

-GREEK ATTIC RED-FIGURE STEMMEDGREEK ATTIC RED-FIGURE STEMMED KYLIX W/ EPHEBESAncient Greece, Athens, ca. 500 to 480 BCE.
+GREEK ATTIC RED-FIGURE STEMMED KYLIX W/ EPHEBESAncient Greece, Athens, ca. 500 to 480 BCE.
 A beautiful pottery kylix, expertly hand-painted with images of ephebes or Greek youths in red-figure technique.
 Boasting a classically elegant profile, the dish sits upon a pedestal foot, displaying impressively thin walls that flare out to a broad, annular rim flanked by twin, upwards arching handles.
 A central tondo adorns the basin, featuring a pair of conversing youths swathed in peploi and crowned by thick coiffures.
 The ephebe on the left is shown in profile facing right and draped in a hemmed himation, while his companion stands with legs crossed, presenting a bare shoulder and arm which he extends outward.
 A lovely border of meander and cross motifs encircles the scene.
 The exterior of the vessel showcases similar scenes, presenting a trio of ephebes in avid discourse on each side.
 All of the figures also wear peploi, as each scene shows 2 of the ephebes confronting - 1 of which extends an arm towards the other - as the third youth observes the discussion.
 Size: 11.6" Diameter x 4" H (29.5 cm x 10.2 cm)

 Three palmette designs embellish the area beneath each handle, while the majority of the kylix is enveloped in a lustrous black glaze, save for the top of the rim and handles, as well as the edge of the foot and a slender circle that surrounds the base of the leg.